dev-byte-leslie/pesky_updated/README.md

 # pesky_updated #

 A copy of my original Pesky repo.
-I wanted to update the game while leaving the original repositpry intact for the contributors.
+I wanted to update the game while leaving the original repo intact for the contributors.

 ### Dependencies ###